impravin22/Named_Entity_Stuff/README.md

 ### b.
 Used in Tagging Raw Data Sourced from the Internet or Clients

-The `collect_data` function shows how to fetch and process text data from web pages, and tells the model's ability to work with internet-sourced data.
+The `collect_data` function shows how to fetch and process text data from web pages.
 And, the `tag_raw_data` function explains how the trained model can be applied to new, raw text data to identify and label named entities.
 This is very important for practical applications as it allows the model to process and extract valuable information from unstructured data, doesn't matter if it is collected from the internet or the clients.

 # What does NER model have to do with pretraining?